Pop Culture Madness!

 The Titanic was found, 370 miles from Newfoundland.

 Abraham Lincoln has no confirmed living descendants.
-His last, a great-grandson, Robert Todd Lincoln Beckwith, died in 1985.
+His last, great-grandson, Robert Todd Lincoln Beckwith, died in 1985.

 Falco's single "Rock Me Amadeus" made him the only artist whose principal language was German to score a vocal number-one hit in the US.

-Vomedian Steven Wright has only two comedy albums...1985 "I have a pony"...then 2007's "I still have a pony".
+Comedian Steven Wright has only two comedy albums…1985’s “I Have a Pony”…then 2007’s “I Still Have a Pony”.

-The largest diamond in the world weighed 755.5 carats before it was cut down to 545.67 carats and it was found in South Africa in 1985.
+The largest diamond in the world weighed 755.5 carats before it was cut down to 545.67 carats, and it was found in South Africa in 1985.

 Cost of a Superbowl ad in 1985: $525,000